-The Tikki Hywood Trust has been working with the different departments of the Judiciary in Zimbabwe for the past three years, with what we believe to be very positive and successful outcomes using the law as a deterrent for illegal wildlife trade.
+The Tikki Hywood Foundation has been working with the different departments of the Judiciary in Zimbabwe for the past three years, with what we believe to be very positive and successful outcomes using the law as a deterrent for illegal wildlife trade.
 Illegal wildlife trade is a rapidly growing industry, which we feel all Governments and Countries need to not only be aware of, but become more actively involved with in curbing the growing trends.

 This illegal trade industry involves people from all echelons of life and is often a byproduct of an existing criminal activity; such as illicit cross-border criminal syndicates, money laundering, corruption and almost always involves the exploitation of local